youngwook06/ImpCon/README.md

 This repository contains the code for the paper *Generalizable Implicit Hate Speech Detection using Contrastive Learning*.

 ## Data Preprocess
 You can preprocess the dataset using data_preprocess.py.
-To get ihc dataset for *ImpCon*:
+To get preprocessed ihc dataset for *ImpCon*:
 ```
 python data_preprocess.py -d ihc_pure_imp --aug
 ```